CtrlK

 Specificity

-Lists multiple specific concrete actions and areas: initializing React projects, setting up shadcn/ui, implementing dark mode, debugging CSS variable issues, fixing theme switching, migrating from Tailwind v3.
-Also covers specific technical patterns like @theme inline, CSS variable architecture, ThemeProvider, vite.config setup.
+Lists multiple specific concrete actions and topics: initializing React projects with Tailwind v4, setting up shadcn/ui, implementing dark mode, debugging CSS variable issues, fixing theme switching, migrating from Tailwind v3, @theme inline pattern, CSS variable architecture, ThemeProvider, vite.config setup, and common v4 gotchas.

 3 / 3